 Eskimo Pies are bars of vanilla ice cream, on a stick, coated in chocolate.

-The bar is wrapped and shipped in foil, and kept frozen at all times.
+Once made at the dairy factories, the bar is wrapped and shipped in foil, and kept frozen at all times.

 Eskimo Pies were invented by a high school teacher named Christian Kent Nelson in Onawa, Iowa, at home in 1920.